hanabi/hanabi.github.io/docs/level-4.md

 - Often times a player can misinterpret a clue as a *Chop Move* when it really had some other meaning.
 If this happens, after they discard their new *Chop*, everyone else on the team will know that an accidental *Chop Move* has occurred.
 - Later on in the game, sometimes a player in this situation can retroactively realize that they have made a mistake by *Chop Moving* earlier on.
 They might be tempted to shift their chop back to where it is supposed to be.
-- However, unless they discard a critical card (see the above section), players should generally **not ever undo a *Chop Move***, because they could be discarding a now-critical card that was not critical at the time of the original mistake.
+- However, unless they discard a critical card (see the above section), players should **not ever undo a *Chop Move***, because they could be discarding a now-critical card that was not critical at the time of the original mistake.
 Everyone else on the team did not bother to clue the now-critical card, because they thought it was safely *Chop Moved*.